 Information Available at all Times

-An app is easily installed on each parent’s phone and enables both parents to have access to information about the child or children regardless of whether the child or children are with that parent.
+An App is easily installed on each parent’s phone and enables both parents to have access to information about the child or children regardless of whether the child or children are with that parent.
 For example, the application called ‘2Houses’ has a section where the height, shoe size and clothing size of each child is recorded and is accessible to both parents.
-This means that if Dad or Mum wants to buy his or her son or daughter, an outfit, a uniform for school or shoes, he or she can do this without the child being there.
-The advantage here is that one parent is not holding the other parent to ransom with information, the information is available to both parents at their discretion.
+Therefore, a parent can buy an outfit, school uniform or shoes without the child physically being there.
+The advantage here is that one parent is not holding the other parent to ransom with information; the information is available to both parents at their discretion.

 Verification of Circumstances

-In high conflict co-parenting arrangements, accusations between parents can often be made and in the heat of the moment, mistakes about times and dates can be made.
-Apps such as ‘Fayer’ (pronounced ‘Fair’) enables each parent to record their geographical location and record that information in PDF format so as to record their location at a specific time.
-This can be useful for when disputes arise about one parent arriving late for collection or the delivery of children to or from the other parent’s home.
+In high conflict co-parenting arrangements, mistakes about times and dates can be made.
+Apps such as ‘Fayer’ (pronounced ‘Fair’) enable each parent to record their geographical location at a specified time and record that information in PDF format.
+This information can then be useful when disputes arise about one parent arriving late for collection or the delivery of children to or from the other parent’s home.

 Assists in Reducing Conflict

-One of the difficulties that many parents in high conflict co-parenting situations find is the written communication between the parents.
+In high-conflict co-parenting situations, written communication between the parents is often difficult.
 What one parent sees as inflammatory, the other party does not.
-Applications such as ‘Divitto’ assist parents by allowing them to write a text and if the content of the text alerts the application to language that could be rephrased to avoid conflict, the app will suggest an alternate way to phrase the text.
+Apps such as ‘Divitto’ assist parents by allowing them to write a text, and if the content of the text alerts the application to language that needs to be rephrased to avoid potential conflict, the App will suggest alternate phrasing.